 Even though stretch marks do not cause any health concerns, the permanent scar tissue may cause itching and burning sensations.
 In addition, they may be a source of emotional stress amongst new Mums.

-Various factors have been found to be associated with the development of the marks, even though they are not fully understood yet…but let’s dive into some of these and try to get a nice overview….
+Various factors are associated with the development of the marks, even though they are not fully understood yet…but let’s dive into some of these and try to get a nice overview….

 COMMON “RISK FACTORS” for stretchies: